quixio/quix-streams/docs/publish.md

         .AddTimestamp(DateTime.UtcNow)
         .AddTag("Speed", 53)
         .AddValue("Gear", 4)
-        .Write();
+        .Publish();
     ```

 ## Minimal example

-This is a minimal code example you can use to write data to a topic using Quix Streams:
+This is a minimal code example you can use to publish data to a topic using Quix Streams:

 === "Python"